drouba/SOSCSRPG/README.md

 # SOSCSRPG

-# Learning C# through this online tutorial
+# Learning C# through this online tutorial by Scott Lilly